percona/pmm-doc/docs/how-to/HA.md

 - VictoriaMetrics: Stores Prometheus metrics.
 PostgreSQL: Stores PMM data like inventory and settings.

 To facilitate communication and coordination among the PMM Server instances, two key protocols are used:

 - **Gossip protocol**: Enables PMM servers to discover and share information about their states.
 It is used for managing the PMM server list and failure detection, ensuring that all instances are aware of the current state of the cluster.
 - **Raft protocol**: Ensures that PMM servers agree on a leader and that logs are replicated among all machines to maintain data consistency.

 ## HA options PMM

 Since HA can add complexity, before considering HA for PMM, keep in mind that:

 - Critical systems requiring immediate response benefit from sub-second failover HA, while less critical applications with some tolerance for downtime (seconds or minutes) have more flexibility.

 - PMM itself has a one-minute minimum alerting interval, so even with perfect HA, the fastest you'll know about an issue is one minute after it occurs.

-- consider your specific uptime needs, performance requirements, and potential data loss you can tolerate, while also keeping in mind PMM's limitations.
+- Consider your specific uptime needs, performance requirements, and potential data loss you can tolerate, while also keeping in mind PMM's limitations.

 ### 1. Simple Docker restart with data caching